When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 • Prepare 4 x 8-inch shallow cake tins – See Tip Box

-• Break the eggs into a small bowl and then add them to the butter mixture one at a time, making sure each egg is thoroughly mixed in before adding the next – Scraping down the bowl
+• Break the eggs into a small bowl and then add them to the margarine mixture one at a time, making sure each egg is thoroughly mixed in before adding the next – Scraping down the bowl

 • Once the last egg has been added, let the machine run on medium speed for around 5 minutes.